35 Small Acts of Kindness to Brighten Someone’s Day Instantly

 Tell a parent they’re doing a good job.
 (They probably rarely hear that!)
 Especially tell them that if their kid is acting out at the time.
 Few things are more stressful!

 Offer to take a photo

-Whenever you see someone taking a family photo, offer to snap the shot so everyone can be included in the moment.
+Whenever you see a stranger taking a family photo, offer to snap the shot so everyone can be included in the moment.
 You never know—that photo could be featured on their holiday card that year or become a treasured memento.
 And folks almost always offer to return the favor!

 Leave a welcome note

 When a new family moves into the neighborhood, use chalk to leave welcome messages on the sidewalk in front of their home.
-It can be hard to settle into a new area.
+It can be hard to settle into a new area, but people who go out of their way to be a good neighbor make it easier.
 Chalk messages are great ways to show how warm and friendly the neighborhood is and how excited everyone is to meet the new residents.
-Learn the etiquette rules for being a good neighbor.

 Make someone’s rainy day

 Buy extra umbrellas and keep them in your car.
 When you see someone caught in a downpour, hand one over.
 You could be saving someone from walking into an interview or an important meeting drenched.